-Countless visitors and locals are awed and delighted by New York City's iconic and unabashedly extravagant luxury flagship stores.
+Countless visitors and locals are awed and delighted by New York City's unabashedly extravagant luxury flagship stores.
 Since the turn of the last century, the world's top designers and fashion houses have staked their claims to the City's most opulent stretches of Midtown real estate, particularly along Fifth Avenue, Madison Avenue and 57th Street—and more recently downtown, in SoHo and NoLIta.
 Though luxury stores can be found in big cities the world over, no one does luxury quite like New York City.
 Not only do we harbor the world's largest Dolce & Gabbana outlet, the City also features the original Tory Burch store and the Armani/5th Avenue mega-shop with in-house restaurant Armani/Ristorante, serving Michelin-starred chef Lorenzo Viani's fine Italian cuisine.
 New York's vintage shops may cache one-of-a-kind, thrifty finds, and its iconic department stores remain forever fabulous, but its luxury-brand flagships offer a shopping (and window-shopping) experience unlike any other.

 Upper East Side